avnet-iotconnect/meta-iotconnect-docs/QuickStart/RZBoardV2L.md

-# RZ Board V2L IoTC Quick Start Guide
+# RZBoard V2L IoTC Quick Start Guide

 # 1. Introduction
 This guide is designed to walk through the steps to connect the [RZBoard V2L](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/rzboard-v2l) to the Avnet [IoTConnect platform](https://console.iotconnect.io/) and demonstrate the on-board AI functionality as shown in the webinar hosted by [TRIA](https://www.tria-technologies.com/) and [Avnet](https://avnet.com/iotconnect/renesas), December, 2024.